FastDigitalOceanDroplets/VestaCP/README.md

 The bigger the droplet, the better it works.
 Some features like Spam-Assasin and ClamAV install by default in servers with more than 3 GB of ram.

-After login to your droplet for the first time, copy the line bellow (withouth the first #) and execute it in the terminal
+After login to your droplet for the first time, copy the line bellow and execute it in the terminal

     curl -O https://raw.githubusercontent.com/FastDigitalOceanDroplets/VestaCP/master/vestacp.sh && bash vestacp.sh